okteto/java-gradle-fitnesse/README.md

         $ okteto up --build

    The remote development environment is already configured with all the tools you need, and all your files will be synchronized between your local machine and the remote development environment.
-You can perform all your development tasks there, such as: build your code, start the application, run your tests, etc...
+You can perform all your development tasks there, such as: build your application, redeploy the application, run your tests, etc...

-1. Start the service in the remote terminal

-        root@hello-556fb8588-csglf:/usr/src/app# gradle bootRun

-    The spring app is now available on http://localhost:8080, or over the https endpoint displayed in the okteto UI

-1. In your local machine, start a second terminal, and access your remote environment with the `okteto exec --bash` command:

-        $ okteto exec -- bash

-1. Start the `FitNesse` server in the new remote terminal:
+1. Start the `FitNesse` server in the remote terminal:

-        root@hello-556fb8588-csglf:/usr/src/app# okteto exec -- gradle fitnesse
+        root@hello-556fb8588-csglf:/usr/src/app# ./run-fitnesse.sh

-    The `FitNesse` server is now available on http://localhost:8000.
+    The `FitNesse` server is now available on http://localhost:8080.
 You can now proceed to run your own tests there.

+1. At any time, you can run `./run-app.sh` to build and redeploy the application with your latest changes.
+You can also run `okteto push` from your local machine.

 ## Test Your Changes

-... work in progress ...
+Go to http://localhost:8080 and write and run your tests using FitNesse.